LarsNorlander/dev-diary/swift.md

 ### 11:11 PM

 Had a go all the way to the Swift Package Manager.
 I'll read up the rest of the chapter tomorrow since this looks rather long.

+## August 19, 2018

+### 10:42 AM

+Finished up the third chapter and read about the Swift Package Manager.
+I did stumble on a few problems on my machine though.
+It might be that there have been some breaking changes made between the publication of the book.